The Battle at Lake Changjin: Controversies and inaccuracies

 Park Min-hee of The Hankyoreh stated that the film is a part of "political propaganda suggesting that China will fight and ultimately defeat the US" in a new Cold War that began in 2018, she also wrote that "such patriotic propaganda is also intended to control the grievances caused by rising unemployment and inequality".
-She further criticized China's interpretation Korean War, as "by only considering the outcome of the battle for the two superpowers of the US and China, it fails to consider Koreans’ position, not to mention their sacrifice.
-Xi's declaration that China fought a just war in which it resolutely defeated the “intruder” disregards the historical fact that the war was started when North Korea invaded with support from China and the Soviet Union."
+She further criticized China's interpretation of the Korean War, as "by only considering the outcome of the battle for the two superpowers of the US and China, it fails to consider Koreans' position, not to mention their sacrifice.
+Xi's declaration that China fought a just war in which it resolutely defeated the "intruder" disregards the historical fact that the war was started when North Korea invaded with support from China and the Soviet Union."

+The nonprofit Fairness & Accuracy in Reporting stated that there is "no doubt that the film is propaganda" and "a few outlets interjected that the film failed to mention that North Korea had invaded the South first."

 US Marine Lieutenant General Richard E. Carey, a veteran of the Battle of Chosin Reservoir, criticized the film as propaganda and a distorted depiction of the battle.
 Carey said that at Chosin Reservoir, despite being overwhelmingly outnumbered, American forces badly defeated, demoralized and so wounded the Chinese forces, that a legion's worth of men had to withdraw to China to completely regroup and reequip.
 He described the Battle of Chosin Reservoir as a Chinese defeat.
 Carey also stated that up to 100,000 Korean refugees were evacuated together with UN troops at Hungnam.
-In addition, Kim Young-kweon of Voice of America noted that during the battle, US and UN forces suffered significantly less casualties than the Chinese.
+In addition, Kim Young-kweon of Voice of America noted that during the battle, US and UN forces suffered significantly fewer casualties than the Chinese.

 After the release of the movie, former Chinese journalist Luo Changping was arrested by police and held on the charge of "infringing the reputation and honour of national martyrs" after multiple police reports were filed over his online post in Sina Weibo, where he posted commentary questioning China's role in the Korean War, drawing criticism from thousands of social media users.

 The film has been banned in Malaysia, a country where the dissemination of communist ideology is illegal.